 | Main | Stag beetle conservation |

 Stag beetle larvae and one adult were found in a walnut log in the area in front of the caravan.
 The tree had been cut five years ago.

-• Nest by a busy street
+• Nest by a busy roundabout

 Stag beetle nest by a street.

-Photo by Maria Fremlin, 25 June 2009.
+Photo by Maria Fremlin, 9 June 2013.

-The lime trees currently present in this little patch of unpaved land were planted in 1972 when the area was redeveloped and, presumably, a big tree was felled.
 It shows a) how long a nest may last b) it really doesn't matter where it is.

 When did you last plant a tree in your garden, or anywhere else?

+| Main | Model stag beetle nest | Stag beetle conservation |